michaelnordmeyer/michaelnordmeyer.github.io/_posts/2016-06-13-how-to-remove-a-google-account-from-your-iphone-or-ipad.md

   - iPad
   - iPhone
 ---
-You know the problem.
-You used a Google account to login to some Google app on iOS.
-Now you want to get rid of this login for some reason.
-Just logging out won’t help as the apps remember the used accounts.
+You used a Google account to login to some Google app on iOS and even after logging out of or deleting Google's apps the login prevails?
+Yes, Google's apps magically remember used accounts.

-Deleting all the Google apps won’t help either because reinstalling will surface the logins again.
-Most likely the account data is stored in Apple's iCloud keychain.

-That means the Google logins will persist for this iCloud login.
-Quite annoying, especially if you don’t want to link different Goggle accounts because of privacy reasons.
-But there is an easy way to delete the stored Google logins.
+Actually, it's not magic, but most likely the logins are stored in Apple's iCloud keychain.
+That means they will persist for this iCloud login and even appear on all devices where this iCloud user is logged in to.
+Quite annoying, especially if you don’t want to link different Google accounts because of privacy reasons.
+But there is an easy albeit not entirely obvious way to delete the stored Google logins.

 ## Installing Gmail